seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## About

-SwagScanner is a 3D scanning system that grabs depth images of an object placed on the rotating bed, processes the data, and creates a refined pointcloud.
+SwagScanner is a 3D scanning system that scans an object into cyberspace.
+The user places an object on the rotating bed which scanned at a constant interval for a full rotation.
+The data goes through a processing pipeline and the output is a refined pointcloud of the scanned object.
 I ran my own design sprint to build a robust system in only 1.5 months with my free time.
 Why did I tackle a project like this?
 I thought it would be fun to challenge myself with a project that has not been done (or atleast documented) before.

 ## Features

 &nbsp;&nbsp;&nbsp;&nbsp; **Software** \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Highly modular system design \
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Extensible camera superclass allows use of any depth camera \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Extensible camera interface allows use of any depth camera \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Super fast depth deprojection \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Saves pointclouds to files \
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Iterative closest point algorithm for registration
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Iterative closest point algorithm for registration &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; RANSAC plane segmentation

 &nbsp;&nbsp;&nbsp;&nbsp; **Hardware** \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Elegant, integrated design \